Terms used in the context

-Electronic Procurement or supplier exchange.
+Electronic procurement.
 E-Procurement denotes the business-to-business purchase of products through digital networks.

-Enterprise Resource Planing system.
-ERP systems are large merchandise planning and control systems to manage the business in order to efficiently organize resources such as assets, human resources, material, funds, IT systems, goods and logistics.
+Enterprise Resource Planning system.
+ERP systems are comprehensive merchandise planning and control systems used to efficiently manage resources such as capital, personnel, materials, supplies, IT systems, goods and logistics.

 Electro-Technical Information Model.
-Initiative to standardize the electronic exchange of product data for electrical and electronic products in cooperation with the industry, retail and the trades.
+Initiative to standardise the electronic exchange of product data for electrical and electronic products in cooperation with the industry, retail and the trades.

 Setting up a list of requirements to be met by a software solution.
-An evaluation is the most important step to ensure success.
+Evaluation is considered the most critical step to ensure success.

-Within the scope of classification system, features are property identifiers, that are defined for all products and articles in order to ensure comparability.
+Within the scope of classification systems, features are property identifiers that are defined for all products and articles in order to ensure comparability

 Refers to the practice of consolidating all information about the customer such that all corresponding data is stored in a single data record and that it can be distributed as one.